philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+7/15/2020 - I'm currently doing a huge overhaul of the code.
+The current source code works for the most part, but will not install with the installer.
+If you want a working release please download one of the release packages.
+Trying to package some of my modules and clean up code.
+I also started work on a template engine so I plan on removing a lot of the HTML from code.
+So far I've been able to remove about 200 lines of code, mostly on the database side.

 7/13/2020 - Updated the Linux agent.
 Removed over 50 lines of code.
 Changed how SQL queries flow.
 AgentSQL class now takes care of opening and closing connections (__init__/__del__).
 I'll try to migrate these to the Windows agent next and then update the server which will be a bit different going to MySQL.

 5/12/2020 - Still continuing to update code.
 Made minor changes today.